defunkt/gist/README.md

 you can revoke it from https://github.com/settings/applications, or just delete the file.

-After you've done this, you can still upload gists anonymously with `-a`.
+‌After you've done this, you can still upload gists anonymously with `-a`.

     gist -a a.rb

 # Library

-You can also use Gist as a library from inside your ruby code:
+‌You can also use Gist as a library from inside your ruby code:

     Gist.gist("Look.at(:my => 'awesome').code")